psmass/DDS-Data-model-Example/Sensors/README.md

-# Placeholder for Sensor Example
+# Placeholder for Python Sensor Example